SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

 ### MountainCarContinuous-v0

 The mountain car problem is a little bit different in that the number of time steps to plan in order to control the environment is higher.
-To avoid this problem, the parameter to repeat the actions has been set to 5.
-For the shown example, 1 control time step correspond to 5 time steps where the action is maintained.
+To avoid this problem, the parameter to repeat the actions has been set to 3.
+For the shown example, 1 control time step correspond to 3 time steps where the action is maintained.
 If this trick is not used, the control is not possible, or the computation times become too high.

-Mean losses over 10 runs:
+The mean costs over 10 runs can be seen in the following figure:

 ![losses](https://github.com/SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/blob/master/images/Cost_runs_MountainCarContinuous-v0.png?)

-Example of one run:
+As for the pendulum, the optimal control is obtained in very few steps compared to the state of the art of model-free reinforcement agents

+The following figures and animation shows an example of control.

 ![animation](https://github.com/SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/blob/master/images/anim_mountain_car.gif?)